 - Add the cheese one big handful at a time, whisking after each addition to melt it in.
 Taste and add more garlic, salt and cayenne if desired.
 I also add more beer if needed to thin it our a bit.
 You can also do this later if it becomes to think as it cools.
 Garnish with a pinch more of cayenne on the top to add a little more spice.

 - Cut a hole out of the top of each of your pretzel rolls.
-Pull some of the bread out to give you a nice amount of space for filling them up.
-Now fill that soft yummy roll up.
-By serving them in personal size portions double dipping is allowed and encouraged.
+Pull some of the bread out to give you a nice amount of space for filling them up with the hot beer cheese dip.